chittti2005-netizen/-Smart-chartbot/README.md

-# -Smart-chartbot
-3. Description  Smart Chatbot is a rule-based conversational assistant developed using Python.
-The chatbot can respond to greetings, provide date and time information, answer basic queries, and simulate interactive conversations.
+3.This project is a rule-based chatbot developed using Python.
+It can respond to greetings, provide date and time information, answer common questions, and maintain basic conversations with users.
+Features
+Greeting Responses
+Date & Time Information
+Interactive Conversations
+Rule-Based Logic
+User-Friendly Interface
+Exit Command Support
+Technologies Used
+Python
+Datetime Module
+Functions
+Loops
+Conditional Statements